 - The list of graduate level engineering courses already produced in one or more distance formats (web-streamed, CD-ROM, DVD) continues to grow!
 Those distance courses being supported are listed each semester as “DISTANCE” on the Engineering Outreach Graduate Course Schedule

 - Take individual courses simply to expand your knowledge.
-Engineering Outreach will work with you to make certain you have the proper prerequisite background to benefit from the courses you select.
+Professional Engineering Outreach will work with you to make certain you have the proper prerequisite background to benefit from the courses you select.

-- Graduate Certificate in Composite Materials – Designed for engineering and science professionals who are new to the field of composite materials or wish to expand their knowledge of composite materials, the certificate requires completion of three graduate courses (9 credits), all of which are transferable to graduate program in mechanical engineering or materials science.
+- Graduate Certificate in Composite Materials – Designed for engineering and science professionals who are new to the field of composite materials or wish to expand their knowledge of composite materials, the certificate requires completion of three graduate courses (9 credits), all of which are transferable to graduate programs in mechanical engineering or materials science.

 - Master of Science in Electrical & Computer Engineering (MSECE) – This 30-credit non-thesis program can be earned entirely through distance courses.

 IMPORTANT NOTES for those non-Delaware residents planning to enroll in UD's distance learning (credit) opportunitites:

 Although the University of Delaware is authorized to provide credit-bearing distance education in many states, and is actively pursuing approval to provide its distance learning courses and programs in other jurisdictions, we must remain in compliance with recent federal legislation regarding distance education.
 Therefore, students residing in states that are not listed on this page are not permitted to enroll in or be admitted to a University of Delaware online course or program.

 - Out-of-state matriculated students who complete the majority of their coursework on the University of Delaware's Newark campus

 How To Begin: